 In 2004, Cross participated in the inaugural Young Conductor/Mentor Project sponsored by the National Band Association.
 The same year he received the Distinguished Young Band Director Award from the American School Band Directors Association of Minnesota.
 From 2001–2003, Cross served a two-year term as the recent graduate on the St. Olaf College Board of Regents.
 In 2006, he was named a Jacob K. Javits Fellow by the United States Department of Education.
 From 2011–2015, he served two terms as national vice president for professional relations for Kappa Kappa Psi, the national honorary band fraternity.

 Cross contributed a chapter to volume four of Composers on Composing for Band, available from GIA Publications.
 His more than 20 original compositions and arrangements are published by Boosey & Hawkes, Daehn Publications, and Theodore Music.
-He has appeared as a guest conductor, composer, and clinician in several states; Canada, China, Korea, Thailand; and at the Midwest Clinic and leads honor bands and other ensembles in Arizona, California, Colorado, Indiana, Minnesota, Pennsylvania, South Dakota, Virginia, and Singapore during the 2016–17 season.
+He has appeared as a guest conductor, composer, and clinician in several states; Canada, China, Korea, Singapore, and Thailand; and at the Midwest Clinic and leads honor bands and other ensembles in California, Illinois, New Hampshire, North Carolina, Oklahoma, Virginia, Korea, and the United Arab Emirates during the 2017–18 season.

 Cross is a Yamaha Master Educator.